openstack-archive/astara/docs/source/orchestrator.rst

 Service VM Orchestration and Management
 =======================================

-RUG - Router Update Generator
+Astara Orchestrator
 -----------------------------

-:program:`akanda-rug-service` is a multiprocessed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`astara` process:
+:program:`astara-orchestrator` is a multiprocessed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`astara-orchestrator` process:

 L3 and DHCP Event Consumption
 -----------------------------